V1xel/felwood/docs/concepts/db-concepts.md

 Felwood has no compaction — a single segment file per table is rewritten on every INSERT.

+## Stable Identifiers (ID-based Storage Layout)

+Database objects (tables, databases) are stored on disk using numeric IDs rather than their user-facing names.
+The name-to-ID mapping lives in metadata (e.g., Doris FE catalog, PostgreSQL pg_class).

+This means a rename (`ALTER TABLE RENAME`) is a cheap metadata update — only the mapping changes, nothing on disk moves.
+If folders were named after tables, renaming would require moving gigabytes of data across all nodes.

+The same principle appears in filesystems: filenames are just directory entries that point to inodes (numeric IDs).
+The actual data is addressed by inode, not by name.

+Felwood uses folder names directly (`felwood_data/orders/`) — renaming a table would require renaming the folder and rewriting the segment.

 ## Key Models (Table Semantics)

 How an engine handles rows with the same primary key: